mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>The thing most likely to shatter catastrophically _shouldn't be taking the brunt of the weight_.

-<p>If you told this to a physical materials engineer, or a construction worker, they would look at your in _horror_.
+<p>If you told this to a physical materials engineer, or a construction worker, they would look at you in _horror_.
 </div>
 </section>